Skip to content Skip to footer navigation

 If your favourite fruits are not in season, it's likely more economical to buy them frozen.

-Our results showed that there is not a huge price difference between Coles, Woolworths and IGA, but that's not to say you can't switch your shop between different supermarkets or shop at multiple supermarkets at once to take advantage of specials on the products you regularly buy.
+Our results showed that there is not a huge price difference between Coles and Woolworths, but that's not to say you can't switch your shop between different supermarkets or shop your grocery list across multiple supermarkets to take advantage of specials on the products you regularly buy.

 To keep track of regular specials, download the supermarket shopping apps on your phone and have a browse before you decide where to shop that week.
 You can also browse weekly catalogues and sign up to emails to be notified of specials on your favourite products.